ShawnJHL/Go/README.md

 test := testF ()

+-OR-

+test := func testF(){
+}

 EXCUTE THE FUNCTION RIGHT AWAY AND ASSIGN THE RETURN TO A VARIABLE

-MUST DEFINE INPUT AND OUTPUT FOR FUNCTION (IF THERE IS ONE)

 testF := func (x int) int {